| 9.1 Dealing with Syntax ErrorsThe first type of error you will encounter is the one

 In this case it's both the correct diagnosis and the right

+location.
 It's not always this easy to interpret the

 error message.
 Example